 In the event that Openprovider ceases to act as officially accredited registrar, Openprovider is entitled to terminate contracts in writing, no later than 14 days before the end of each month.

 If the Service cannot be terminated according to the terms and conditions and/or rules of a supplier involved, Openprovider is entitled to charge the costs relating to the extension to the Client.
 The above also applies if the Service cannot be terminated due to a legal provision or court order.

 Unless the automated systems of Openprovider offer another option, all cancellations, terminations and notifications must be submitted in writing by the Client.

 All prices exclude VAT.

 Rates for Openprovider Services are published on the Website or on a closed portal of the Website and/or the Service (e.g. the “Reseller Control Panel”); these rates are subject to change without further notice.

-Domain names extension rates exclusively apply to extensions that are being processed at the time; all future extensions will be charged against applicable rates on the day of extension.
+Domain names renewal rates exclusively apply to renewals that are being processed at the time; all future renewals will be charged against applicable rates on the day of renewal.